stuliston/lastmanstand.in/README.md

 * No schedule / results API.
 Manual entry to start with

+## GENERAL PRODUCT THOUGHTS
+This app will naturally be quite seasonal and will if have short spurts of signups near the start of a season and slow drop offs until the end.
+This will make learning behaviours trickier than an app with constant use throughout a year.
+Longer term:
+* What could be done to keep people's attention?
+* What could be done to allow games to start part-way through the season?

 ## USER STORIES

 * User can create and account with username and password